leon4rd/test/README.md

-## What kind of music do planets listen to?
-Nep-tunes.
+## Why do you never see elephants hiding in trees?
+Because they're so good at it.